-The Relative Importance of Aggregate and Sectoral Shocks and the Changing Nature of Economic Fluctuations (Joint with Michael Pries and Eric Sims): An island model capturing the empirical finding that sectoral shocks became relatively more important in the mid-eighties, is consistent with several changes in business cycle moments observed in the data, including the decline in the cyclicality of labor productivity.
+The Relative Importance of Aggregate and Sectoral Shocks and the Changing Nature of Economic Fluctuations (Joint with Michael Pries and Eric Sims): An island model capturing the empirical finding that sectoral shocks became relatively more important in the mid-eighties, is consistent with several changes observed in business cycle moments, including the decline in the cyclicality of labor productivity.

 American Economic Journal: Macroeconomics, Forthcoming.